Auckland

 This courses supports achievement of the numeracy aspects of the NCEA co-requisite.
 It is comprised of tagged standards and other numeracy support standards from across NCEA Levels 1 - 3.
 The course runs for the whole year.

 Students in Year 12 and 13 without the NCEA numeracy co-requisite will need to take this course (Unless L2 or L3 Mathematics courses are considered appropriate.
-Exemptions from this course are determined by Year Level Teams in consultation with the Head of Maths.
+Exemptions from this course are determined by Year Level Teams in consultation with the Head of Mathematics.

 Students taking three university-approved subjects can request that an ILP is integrated into their timetable.
 ILP's are scheduled periods during the school day dedicated to focused, independent study.
 Students should be based in the school library during this time unless other arrangements have been approved.